We like to call our special needs kids, "heroic kids" for the courage they (and their parents) demonstrate day in and day out.

 The performance of each of these students was exceptional.They remained on task and engaged in their lessons.Moreover, at the conclusion of their daily lessons, each student accessed Woogi World, the English speaking, social learning community where they easily interacted with other kids online in multi-player games and activities.

 Just prior to the final week of the pilot, the mother of Luis, informed us that her son needed to complete the pilot early inasmuch as their family would be leaving the following week on vacation.Fortunately, her son had already worked ahead and would be able to complete all of the lessons prior to leaving.Because each of the students in the pilot who completed all of their assigned lessons were to be rewarded with a t-shirt and poster, we decided to award these items to Luis for having completed all of his work.Upon receiving his rewards and amidst the cheers and applause of his peers, Luis read out loud all of the text written on his poster.No small accomplishment for a boy who has been deemed severely low functioning in reading yet even more remarkable still is that the poster was written completely in English.

 Although the Woogi English pilot in Puerto Rico did not specifically focus on students with disabilities, the results with these 2 Autistic boys, while amazing, are actually consistent with the research related to the use of technology in special needs populations.

-We are funding the program through education grants, and all we need from you is verification that your child is using the program and you want to continue to use it.
+We are funding the majority of the program through education grants, and all we need from you is a small refundable fee and verification that your child is using the program and you want to continue to use it.